codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a cow with two legs?
-Lean beef.
+Thanks for explaining the word "many" to me.
+It means a lot.

 ## Daily Trivia

-The programming language &#039;Swift&#039; was created to replace what other programming language?
+Which SQL keyword is used to fetch data from a database?
- 1. C#
+ 1. EXEC
- 2. Objective-C
+ 2. VALUES
- 3. C++
+ 3. SELECT
- 4. Ruby
+ 4. INDEX

 <details>
   <summary>Answer</summary>
-  Objective-C
+  SELECT
 </details>